Mystery Bay, New South Wales

 Mystery Bay is a small town on the south coast of New South Wales, Australia.
 Mystery Bay is halfway between Central Tilba and Narooma, two kilometres off the Princes Highway on Mystery Bay Road.
 At the 2016 census, Mystery Bay had a population of 191.
 Mystery Bay features a camping area in the Eurobodalla National Park.
 This park is known for its recreational activities and various species of Bird.
 Montague Island is close to Mystery Bay and is known for its unusual quantities of Penguin called Eudyptula minor (Little penguin) and fur seals.
 There is also an Infestation of a specific type of House mouse called Mus musculus which has needed eradication because of its damage on the ecosystem.

+Name

+Mystery Bay takes its name from the mysterious disappearance of five men in 1880.
+A boat, in which geological surveyor, Lamont Young, his friend and botanist, Louis Schneider, and three boatman had been using to reach the Montreal goldfield, was found holed and abandoned there, together with some food supplies and a few personal effects.
+The nature of the holes in the boat were suspicious.
+No other traces of the men were ever found.
+A memorial records the event.

 Flora

 Mystery Bay and its surrounding area contain many different types of flora and has a Coastal wattle called Acacia Sophorae that has drawn attention due to its rapid spread.
 The spread of this wattle is causing concern for the area.

 Mystery Bay holds many different types of beaches that front the Tasman Sea.
 Some beaches are surfing beaches, others are swimming beaches, and many of these beaches contain spectacular large rocks.
 At low tide, these rocks become rock pools.
 The rocks and sedimentation of these beaches along the Coastline of Mystery Bay show that there is evidence of tsunami destruction.
 The area today is still popular amongst the Indigenous community for fishing and camping.